 As you can imagine, people paid attention and widely shared the visuals.

 This strategy can work even for brands that sell unremarkable products.
 The Twitter account for Steak-umm (frozen beef sheets) is notorious for how it approaches social media.
 The content posted by that account focuses on complex and controversial social issues and is far removed from the product.
 Sometimes, they play with words to connect the social problems to their product.
-The brand’s unconventional approach has made the brand famous, increased engagement, and has helped them grow their business.
+The brand’s unconventional approach has made it famous, increased engagement, and helped them grow their business.

 So when trying to be interesting, flirt with the provocative, the crazy, or the absurd, but don’t go overboard and let your message become offensive.
 You don’t want to lose your target audience by trying too hard to engage them.

-And if you’re not too sure yet about how to play around absurdity, you can take the light version – trending memes and the latest viral videos.
+And if you’re not sure yet about how to play around absurdity, you can take the light version – trending memes and the latest viral videos.
 Those who get high shares and likes are reasonable indications that they’re well-received by a mass audience.
 Be creative in using the trend to promote your products or services.

 And most of all, be patient.
 Crafting a content strategy, especially for unsexy products and services, takes time and experience.
 Look at other unsexy brands and learn from their successes and failures.

-And remember, regardless of your approach, be sure that your social content strategy helps you grow your business.
+And remember, regardless of your approach, be sure your social content strategy helps you grow your business.